PUT-PTM/STForecastDisplay/README.md

 	K4 -> PA2
 	K7 -> PA3

+    To operate the device we used buttons.
     Button:
 	-K0 is changing displayed citi
 	-K3 is changing displayed individual characteristics of the weather -K7 is refreshing data

 ## How to compile